alanepontesw/big-data-design-systems/README.md

         * By default users can't access anything in your account then you will to create policies to the users.
         ![Users](./images/users.png)
         * New users are assigned **Access Key ID** and **Secret Access Key** when first created.
+          * **Access Key ID** and **Secret Access Key** you get to view these just once time.
+If you lose them, you have to regenerate them.
+So, save them in a secure location.
         * These are not the same as a password, you cannot use **Access Key ID** and **Secret Access Key** to login into the console, you just can use theses to access API's and Command Line.
       * Policies
         * Polices as essentially documents theses documents are in a format called JSON and they give permissions as to what a User, Group or Role is able to do.